 - 8.2.1 The ICF Doping Control Panel shall issue a written decision within 30 days from the date of the hearing or from the date the case has been referred to the panel.
-The written decision will include the full reasons for the decision and for any period Ineligibility imposed, including applicable) (if iustification for why the greatest potential Consequences were not imposed. - 8.2.2 Decisions of the ICF Doping Control Panel may be ICF Court of Arbitration appealed to the subsequently, applicable, CAS and where to accordance with Article 13.
+The written decision will include the full the decision and for for any period Ineligibility imposed, including (if applicable) greatest justification for why the Consequences were not imposed. - 8.2.2 Decisions of the ICF Doping Control Panel may be appealed the ICF Court of Arbitration applicable, subsequently, where CAS and to accordance with Article 13.
 Copies of the decision shall be provided to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3. - 8.2.
 If no appeal is brought against the decision, then (a) if the decision is that an anti-doping rule violation was committed, the decision shall be Publicly Disclosed as provided in Article 14.3.2; but (b) if the decision is that no anti-doping rule violation was committed, then the decision shall only be Publicly Disclosed with the consent of the Athlete or other Person who is the subject of the decision.
 ICF shall use reasonable efforts to obtain such consent, and if consent is obtained, shall Publicly Disclose the decision in its entirety or in such redacted form as the Athlete or other Person may approve.